joeyday/glideguide.blog/_drafts/glidequery-perks-part-3.md

   });
 ~~~

-After calling the `avg` and `get` methods you might think the `query` object is all used up, but since it doesn't mutate like a GlideRecord object we can re-use it (even adding an additional where clause) to send the e-mails.
+After calling the `avg` and `get` methods you might think the `query` object is all used up, but since it doesn't mutate like a GlideRecord object we can re-use it—even adding an additional where clause—to send the e-mails.

+I've also used this in Script Includes where many different methods execute nearly the same query.
+The query can be assigned to a Script Include property and then re-used across all the methods.

 {% include endmark.html %}